jkotlinski/durexforth/README.md

 * Fun.
 The system should be nice to work with on the real machine.
 * Fast.
 DurexForth is the <a href=https://theultimatebenchmark.org/>fastest</a> C64 Forth, running at ~50x the speed of Basic V2!
 * Easy to use.
-Implements the <a href=http://forth-standard.org/standard/words>Forth 2012</a> core standard.
+Implements the <a href=http://forth-standard.org/standard/words>Forth 2012</a> core standard, learn it with <a href=https://www.forth.com/starting-forth/>Starting Forth</a>!

 <img src=http://i.imgur.com/eXsaXjo.png?1>